5F8575tree/study-notes-repo/gitandgithub.md

     - git commit --amend
     - Amend will then open up the git commit 'file' in VSCode and you can then edit the commit message

+### .gitignore File

+    - There are various things that you will want to add to your gitignore file, for example node_modules/ or .env files
+    - You can even ignore anything that ends in a certain way by using an asterisk, e.g. *.[ext]
+    - You can also ignore a specific file by using a full path, e.g. /path/to/file/to/ignore

+## Branches